opendistro-for-elasticsearch/data-prepper/release/release-notes/odfe-data-prepper.release-notes-1.0.0.md

 ## Compatibility
 ### Issue #1
-This release is intended to be used by version 1.13.2.1+ of the Trace Analytics Kibana plugin.
-The most recent Open Distro for Elasticsearch bundle contains version 1.13.2.0, so only use this version of Data Prepper if you have manually upgraded the Trace Analytics plugin.
+This release is compatible with unreleased features of the Trace Analytics Kibana plugin.
+At time of writing, these changes are currently in the main branch of the [plugin repo](https://github.com/opendistro-for-elasticsearch/trace-analytics), however they were not included in the official 1.13.2.0 ODFE bundled release.
+To use Data Prepper 1.0.0 at this time, please build the Trace Analytics plugin from source and install it to your ODFE cluster.

 ### Issue #2
 This release is backwards incompatible with data emitted by alpha/beta Data Prepper versions.